 The University of Glasgow and The Cloisters

 The University of Glasgow is undeniably one of the most prestigious and historic buildings in Glasgow’s West End.
-Founded by a papal bull from Pope Nicholas V in 1451, this is one of the oldest universities in the world, and the fourth oldest in all English-speaking countries alone.
+Founded by a papal bull from Pope Nicholas V in 1451, this is one of the oldest universities in the world!
+It’s also the fourth oldest in all English-speaking countries alone.

 Initially located in the chapterhouse of the Glasgow Cathedral, the University of Glasgow has changed location several times and is now spread over different campuses.
-The current main building of the University is in Gilmorehill and was designed in a Victorian style by Sir George Gilbert Scott (also known for being the mind behind St Pancras Station in London).
+The current main building of the University is in Gilmorehill.
+It was designed in a Victorian style by Sir George Gilbert Scott (the mind behind St Pancras Station in London).
 The surrounding bohemian and Gothic Revival buildings were later added, including the University’s iconic Gothic bell tower from 1887 that stands at 85 m high (279 ft), designed by Scott’s son Oldrid.
 The best part?
 If it’s open, the grounds of Glasgow University are free to wander around.
 Surprisingly, even though you’ll feel like you’re in Hogwarts, no scenes from Harry Potter were filmed at the University of Glasgow.

 University of Glasgow Cloisters